wei134102/OpenFIRE-Firmware-ESP32/README.md

 ![BannerDark](of_bannerLoD.png#gh-dark-mode-only)![BannerLight](of_bannerDoL.png#gh-light-mode-only)
 # OpenFIRE - The Open *Four Infa-Red Emitter* Light Gun System
-###### Successor to [GUN4ALL](http://github.com/SeongGino/ir-light-gun-plus), which is based on the [Prow Enhanced fork](https://github.com/Prow7/ir-light-gun), which in itself is based on the 4IR Beta "Big Code Update" [SAMCO project](https://github.com/samuelballantyne/IR-Light-Gun)
+###### Successor to [IR-GUN4ALL](http://github.com/SeongGino/ir-light-gun-plus), which is based on the [Prow Enhanced fork](https://github.com/Prow7/ir-light-gun), which in itself is based on the 4IR Beta "Big Code Update" [SAMCO project](https://github.com/samuelballantyne/IR-Light-Gun)

 ## Features:
 - **Fully featured peripherals**, from Solenoid & Rumble Force Feedback, to TMP36 Temperature Monitoring, and others to come.
 - **Multiple IR layouts support**, with *realtime perspective-adjusted tracking* for both double lightbar (recommended!) and Xwiigun-like diamond layouts (compatible with other systems).
-- **Flexible Input System**, with outputs to Keyboard, 5-button ABS Mouse, and dual-stick gamepad w/ d-pad support (in Wired mode).
+- **Flexible Input System**, with outputs to Keyboard, 5-button ABS(olute Positioning) Mouse, and dual-stick gamepad w/ d-pad support (in Wired mode).
 - **Easy installation** with simple *.UF2* binaries that can be drag'n'dropped directly onto an *RP2040*-based Microcontroller.
-- **Bluetooth Support (BETA)** with the *Raspberry Pi Pico W,* for untethered gameplay in battery-powered lightguns.
-- **Portable on-board settings** to store calibration profiles, toggles, settings, mappings (WIP), identifier and more to come.
+- **Portable on-board settings** to store calibration profiles, toggles, settings, USB identifier, and more.
 - **Integrates with the [OpenFIRE App](https://github.com/TeamOpenFIRE/OpenFIRE-App)** for user-friendly, and cross-platform configuration.
 - **Optimized for the RP2040**, using its second core for input reading and serial handling, and the main core for camera and peripherals processing, whenever possible.
 - **Compatible with PC Force Feedback handlers** such as [Mame Hooker](https://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker) and [QMamehook](https://github.com/SeongGino/QMamehook).